Create-Inc/gpt-tag/README.md

-# gpt-tag
+# @gpt-tag/openai

-`gpt-tag` is a library for building applications that rely on LLMs.
+`@gpt-tag/openai` is a library for building applications that rely on LLMs.
 It's designed to be easily composable within your existing application.

 Use one of the specific LLM based packages to get started, such as [`@gpt-tag/openai`](./packages/openai/README.md)